ccbeango/typoraNote/Fish/FreeBird in Fiji.md

 Haha,with ike, have a brief call, come on!
 Sleeping now, good night.

 ### The 15th Day Thursday Augest 29 2019
+In the morning class, that was the last lesson to Kei, Takuto and Mai, it's different from the usual, we didn't have grammer, vocabulary or lesson at first class, playing a game to review the knowledge we had learned in this week.
+Cloud9 vs Clould10.
+LOL, we enjoyed the game, but Ren, Shihu and I were not niubility, haha, winner was Cloud9!
+After that, we asked questions each other, for example, which place is the most memorable to you, can you share something with me?
+When did you last have a date with a girl, how was that?
+And some creepy questions, I was scared (*ﾟﾛﾟ)!!

+In the aftertoon class, it was speech time.
+My topic was places I want to visit.
+I want to travel to Japan recently.
+Here is my speech notes.

+>Thanks to the fact I was born in the age, not the ancient of the information.
+I can explore the acctractive places easily that's a feast for the eyes.
+>百闻不如一见 in Chinese, To see is to believe.
+It's better to see once time than hear a hunderd times.
+Although there are countless places  I want to go, unfortunately, I have little time and no money, yeah, that's so realastic point.
+Therefore, if you asked me, Hey, Andy, so Which place do you want to tour most?
+ >I am afraid I have to say, recently, the place I want to visit to place is Japan, I mean it.
+ Yeah, I have alreay wanted to travel in Japan for a long interested.
+ >To be frank, I am not type of man that just kind in beautiful or taking some photoes.
+So, I want to stay there carefree if I can.
+But you know, the truth is a real sense of reality.
+Having abundant time to do like that thing is a kind of wild wishes.
+ >So, I plan to stay here for 15 days.
+I want to go Akihabara(秋叶原) for feeling the cultrue of animation, I am a big fan of Japanese manga, espically OnePiece.
+I want to go 奈良 to see intoxicating scenery and experience cute deers at park.
+I'd like to go to Tokyo to take the subway, experience the crazy subway lines in myself. 熊本熊 is a black and cute bear.
+If I can, I want to meet.
+I want to 大阪 to have a look at samuria Culture.
+I want to see sakula.
+I'll stay quietly all afternoon under the sakula.
+>Too many places I want to visit, so good news, probably I will go to Japan in next year.
+Wait for me.
+Thank you for listening

+It had been 2:30pm, rushed out of the classroom and had fun. ike and I had decided to have a video call in this afternoon at yesterday night.
+So took a hat, got in touch with ike, OK, funny and cute girl with a pair of bright eyes.
+Specially, eyelids are incredible.
+Our topics were a wide range.
+Secret probably these were, so silent~

+Because I did nothing about our debate yesterday, I had to write some opinions about that.
+After about 2 hours, I completed the draft, then shared to my friends.
+Thank you for nuonuo, she thought my opinions were not bad, but a little complicated.
+She sugggested me to change some words.
+Finally, she personally changed my opinions from beginning to end.
+I appreciated nuonuo very much.
+I checked it out, very logical and fabulous, great!

+Funny, learning English words at the same time, could harvest friendship. ike and nuonuo!
+Thank you!

+I will have a debate tomorrow, good luck to me.